erasmus-without-paper/ewp-specs-mobility-flowcharts/README.md

 Accessing information on Institutions
 -------------------------------------

-These APIs allow the members of the EWP Network to discover basic information on other institutions and departments covered by the network.
+The following APIs allow the members of the EWP Network to discover basic information on institutions and departments covered by other EWP Hosts.
 This kind of information is also known as **fact sheets**.

  * **[Institutions API][institutions-api]** - e.g. address, contact persons,